nabeelNazz04/nabeelNazz04/README.md

 - 👋 Hi, I’m Nabeel
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Machine learning and ai
-- 🌱 I’m currently learning Frontend development
+- 🌱 I’m currently learning Datastructures
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me nabeel.nazz_
 - 😄 Pronouns: ...